bnestere/group_commit_benchmark/README.md

 make run_benchmark_full
 ```

+To modify the parameters to benchmark, edit the Makefile

 To graph the results, you'll need an install of R along with the
 following packages installed:
  * tidyverse